Aug 2, 2024

 By looking at trends over time or spotting patterns in the data, companies can figure out why users behave in certain ways on their sites.
 This insight is gold for making choices based on facts rather than guesses so that websites can become more user-friendly and effective at keeping visitors interested.

-There are numerous types of web analytics reports, each offering unique insights into website performance.
+There are numerous web analytics reports, each offering unique insights into website performance.
 These reports can be categorized based on different aspects of website activity, such as audience behavior, marketing effectiveness, and website performance.

 We are going to discuss a few of the types: